-My #1 goal for beginning a garden was to save money on groceries.
+That was my primary reason for beginning my first garden.
 I had just quit my job to become a stay-at-home mom, and our new one-income family needed to cut costs.
 That’s when I set out to grow a garden.

 I learned the hard way, however, gardening isn’t always as cheap as it seems.
 It’s easy to pour our money into plants and supplies, and before we know it, this money-saving venture can become a wallet-draining hobby.

 However, I have found in the years since beginning that first garden, you can grow a garden and save money.
 The first step is knowing what to grow.

 If you’re planning your garden with hopes of cutting your grocery bill, this episode of the Beginner’s Garden Podcast will get you started.
 I’ll go into detail about why each crop can save you a significant amount of money.
 Listen below or continue reading: